Skip to main content

 DOES DRURY LANE BOOKS ACCEPT UNSOLICITED REVIEW COPIES?

-Not automatically, but we will review it.
+Not automatically.
 We are looking for:

 • Author Connectivity: Authors/Illustrators living in the immediate area are in the most demand as far as self-published books go.